Clinical Trials Privacy Notice

 +44 (20) 4532 2003

-We have appointed GCP-Services as our Representative in the European Union for data protection matters.
-While you may also contact us, please contact VeraSafe (above) or GCP-Services on matters relating to the processing of your Personal Data.
+We have appointed VeraSafe as our Representative in the European Union and the United Kingdom for data protection matters.
+While you may also contact us, please contact VeraSafe on matters relating to the processing of your Personal Data.

-If you would like to seek an independent recourse mechanism, you may contact your local Data Protection Authority (DPA).
+If you want to seek an independent recourse mechanism, you may contact your local Data Protection Authority (DPA).
 You can find a list of each European Union country’s DPA here: https://edpb.europa.eu/about-edpb/board/members_en.
-If you are based in the UK, your local DPA will by the UK Information Commissioner’s Office, which can be found here: https://ico.org.uk/
+If you are based in the United Kingdom, your local DPA will be the UK Information Commissioner’s Office, which can be found here: https://ico.org.uk/.

 CHANGES TO THIS PRIVACY NOTICE